 Stefan Bertschi joined Wyss Zurich as ICT Coordinator in 2016.
 He holds a professional bachelor HF in electronics and a postgraduate "Diplom" NDS-HF in computer science.
 From 2007 to 2016 he worked at the Autonomous Systems Lab, ETH Zurich, where he led the robot electronics laboratory, supported the research teams and established a school outreach program.
 He has many years of experience working as a test engineer in civil aeronautical systems (navigation, autopilot) and as an operations manager for a Swiss machine manufacturer.

-Coordinator Robotics Platform
+Office Manager Robotics Platform

 Benjamin Geisser joined Wyss Zurich as Electrical Engineer in February 2015.
 He completed an apprenticeship in electronics before receiving a BSc in Electrical Engineering from the HSR Hochschule für Technik Rapperswil, Switzerland.
 His main interests are in signal processing, control theory and microelectronics.
 Prior to joining Wyss Zurich, he worked for Supercomputing Systems AG as an all-rounder in the development of analog circuits, own sensors, algorithms mostly for smart grids, high level software, HDL and DSP programming.
 He is co-inventor of a patented algorithm for automated topology identification in smart grid applications.